pryv/dev-pryv.io-opener/README.md

 ##### Build flow

-1. rsync subset of `service-core` and `service-register` that should be checked-out in sibling directories of `app-node-opener`.
+1. rsync subset of `service-core` and `service-register` that are checkedout as git submdoules in `app-node-opener`.
 2. using sed, some lines are `removed` or `replaced`in cherry-picked files
 3. the content of `src-dest` is synched to `dest`.
 These files represents the code base unique to the open version of pryv.